 With all products now available online, retailers have access to more data than ever before.
 However, they lack most of the essential insights, simply because human intelligence is limited in processing this mass of information efficiently.

 In the 4.0 era, data has become a simple commodity.
 The real value lies in solutions capable of processing mass data and drawing information from it.
-An innovative solution such as Retviews is capable of collecting enormous amounts of data from online stores in the blink of an eye to avoid time-consuming manual competitive shopping.
+An innovative solution such as Retviews, an apparel industry software is capable of collecting enormous amounts of data from online stores in the blink of an eye to avoid time-consuming manual competitive shopping.
 Based on product descriptions, artificial intelligence can automatically recognize a huge variety of products, classify them in the right category and compare them with similar products offered by the competitors.
 It collects all information related to each product, including pricing, discounts, colors, materials and sizes available.

 The old method of competitive shopping in physical stores or browsing manually each e-commerce site has too many drawbacks.
 These techniques are time-consuming, limited in scope, and data is quickly outdated.
 Today, retailers use new generation tools to access competitor data and benchmark easily.
 All information is updated daily and stored in a database to track the precise evolution of each indicator.
 Everything is in one place, right on their desktop.
 Data collection is placed on autopilot to intelligently monitor competitor activity much more often and quickly detect changes in the market for data-driven decision making.
 For example, retailers are able to see the precise assortment structure of their competitors and benchmark it against their own.
 If the offering in a specific product is too high compared to competitors and it is reflected in the sales, retailers can adjust their assortment to maximize sales.
 When a price point is poorly aligned with the competition for a specific product, they can adapt immediately.
 Being able to see these discrepancies early allows for quicker adjustments and the identification of potential lost sales long before this actually occurs.